 Employment by nursing service is recognized as helpful to the student in experiencing the work situation and functioning as a member of the AHC team.
 The employing agency is responsible for the performance of the individual while they are working for compensation in the agency.
-The College's liability insurance does not cover a student who is working for an employer or for gratuitous service.
-The employing agency should consider the student as any other employee of the agency and not require the student to perform duties beyond the scope of practice.
-The student identification is NOT to be worn during the course of employment.
+The College's

 The student is not to perform any job duties while functioning in the role of a student.
 Students should seek out opportunities for educational experiences.
 Revised 11/21; Reviewed 8/17